gvwilson/sensibleadventures/bookster/bookster.md

 Erileine nodded, looking again at the sketch on the wall.
 It was just ink on linen once more.
 "Should I put it away?"

-Razi shook his head.  "*La*, no, I will do it.
-Though I'm sure we will need it again soon."
+Razi shook his head.
+"I will do it.
+Though *la*, I am sure we will need it again soon."

 ---